WeebNetsu/yt-playlist-bgm-player/README.md

 <span id="howToRun"></span>

-## How to run
+## How to (install and) run

-<i>Note: You should have a stable internet connection to use the installer and YouTube playlist player.</i>
+*Note: You should have a stable internet connection to use the installer and YouTube playlist player.
+Also, the installer only works on **Ubuntu**, **Arch** and **Solus** based systems*

-Clone or download the files and make sure the ubuntu_based_installer.sh file is executable with:<br>
+Clone or download the files and make sure the installer.sh file is executable with:<br>
-<code>chmod +x ubuntu_based_installer.sh</code><br>
+`chmod +x installer.sh`<br>
-Run the ubuntu_based_installer.sh file (debian/ubuntu based distros only) and you're ready to run the application!
-To run the application, execute the following command in your terminal:<br><code>bgmplayer</code><br>
+Run the installer.sh file (Ubuntu, Arch & Solus based distros only) and you're ready to run the application!
+To run the application, execute the following command in your terminal:<br>`bgmplayer`<br>
-<b>If you don't have an Ubuntu based Linux distro</b>, you can compile the code (or use the prebuilt "bgmplayer" file) and just mimic everything happening in the ubuntu_based_installer.sh, but modified for your system (so not apt, but pacman or whatever package manager you use).
+**If you don't have an Ubuntu, Arch or Solus based Linux distro**, you can compile the code (or use the prebuilt "bgmplayer" file) and just mimic everything happening in the installer.sh, but modified for your system.
+The steps are simple:
+1. Compile the code into an executable (optional)
+1.5.
+If you compiled it yourself, rename the executable to "bgmplayer"
+2. Make the executable (prebuilt, or manually compiled) runnable with `chmod +x bgmplayer`
+3. Move/Copy the file to your $HOME/bin directory (create it if it does not exist)
+4. Install MPV and Python 3
+5. Install YouTube-dlc with `youtube-dlc --version || ( sudo wget https://github.com/blackjack4494/yt-dlc/releases/latest/download/youtube-dlc -O $HOME/bin/youtube-dlc && sudo chmod a+rx $HOME/bin/youtube-dlc )`
+6. Add $HOME/bin to PATH (if not there already).
+(Put code inside .bashrc to avoid having to do it on every boot)
+7. Reboot (optional)

 <span id="howToUpdate"></span>

 ## How to update

-If the application has a new version, you can redownload the source code and run the ubuntu_based_installer.sh file.
-It will update whatever should be updated.
-If you <b>don't have an Ubuntu based system</b> or don't want to reinstall it, just move the "bgmplayer" file to the $HOME/bin folder.
+If the application has a new version, you can redownload the source code and run the installer.sh file.
+It will update whatever should be updated, or just download and move the "bgmplayer" file to the $HOME/bin folder.

 <span id="compilingTheCode"></span>